MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-storage.md

         - A storage group contains one or more host initiator IDs (IQN or WWN) (WWN).
         - A storage group also contains one or more target ports and one or more logical units.
 Logical units are exposed to the host initiators through the target ports.
         - By default, when VMM manages the assignment of logical units, VMM creates one storage group per host, either a standalone host or a host cluster node.
-        - For some storage arrays, it is preferable to use one storage group for the entire cluster, where host initiators for all cluster nodes are contained in a single storage group.
+        - For some storage arrays, it's preferable to use one storage group for the entire cluster, where host initiators for all cluster nodes are contained in a single storage group.
 To do this, you need to set the CreateStorageGroupsPerCluster property to $true by using the Set-SCStorageArray cmdlet.